ZaimAl/FinalProject/README.md

 Thanks also to the web UI used: "https://www.demoblaze.com/index.html" and API used: "https://dummyapi.io/"

 ## Documentation
-For additional documentation, please see in the branch gh-pagess "html:cucumber.html" or "cucumber.json" or see an environments "github-pages"
+For additional documentation, please see in the branch gh-pagess "html:cucumber.html" or "cucumber.json"